Wenja language: Wenja and Udam

+Izila

 The Izila dialect is largely based on the standard academic version of Proto-Indo-European, with "some simplifications to make it a little easier to say and in grammar and pronunciation".
 The intonational pattern of Izila is also different, more "sing-songy" than Wenja.
 When the characters meet the Izila, they do not completely understand them, but some communication can get through since most of the vocabulary is related.
 Since Izila is essentially the same language as PIE, this article deals mainly with the other dialects: Wenja and Udam.

 Phonology

 Consonants

 There are 22 consonant phonemes in the Wenja and Izila dialects.
 In the following IPA chart, each sound in Wenja is given with its spelling in brackets.